WilliamBjornram/Kexet/main/README.md

 # Vad William gjorde senast som David kanske vill veta.
+- Jag skriver "As meantioned in this study [16] time is a good way..." studierna jag läser skriver dock ungefär så här "As meantioned by Brown at el., 2018 time is a good way..."
+Hur borde vi skriva?
 - Så här skriver dom i en studie om MCCFR: Figure 1 shows the results of all four algorithms on all four domains, plotting approximation quality as a function of the number of nodes of the game tree the algorithm touched while computing.
 Nodes touched is an implementation-independent measure of computation; however, the results are